har5h1l/Hierarchical-Active-Inference-for-Autonomous-Drone-Navigation-in-Microsoft-AirSim/README.md

    - Hover safely in place
    - Trigger new inference and planning cycle

-### Planning Process
+### Planning Process Flow

+The complete planning process now follows this flow:

+1. **Waypoint Generation** (no change)
-1. Generate potential waypoints around current position with adaptive radius
+   - Generate spherical distribution of waypoints based on adaptive radius
-2. Add direct-to-target waypoints with various step sizes
+   - Include target-directed waypoints at various step sizes
+   - Include "stay-in-place" option

+2. **Predict Next State** for each candidate
+   - Calculate updated distance, azimuth and elevation to target
+   - Compute suitability score using sigmoid-like scaling

+3. **Early Elimination Based on Suitability**
+   - Discard waypoints with suitability < SUITABILITY_THRESHOLD
+   - Report number of waypoints passing safety filter

+4. **EFE Evaluation on Filtered Waypoints**
-3. Calculate suitability for each waypoint based on obstacle proximity and density
+   - Calculate EFE based on pragmatic and epistemic values only
-4. Select top waypoints by suitability
-5. For each candidate, simulate the resulting state transition
-6. Calculate Expected Free Energy for each action
+   - No risk penalty (handled by filtering)

+5. **Policy Selection**
-7. Select action with minimum EFE
+   - Select top-k actions with lowest EFE (k = adaptive_policy_length)
-8. Return policy (sequence of best actions)
+   - Return policy as sequence of actions

 ## Requirements

 - Julia 1.7+
 - Python 3.7+
 - AirSim simulator
-- RxInfer.jl, PyCall.jl, and other dependencies
+- RxInfer.jl, PyCall.jl, ZMQ.jl, and other dependencies

 ## Setup